-EMCORE offers all eligible employees, including EMCORE's Named Executive Officers, the opportunity to acquire an ownership interest in EMCORE Corporation by purchasing shares of the Company's Common Stock through a tax-qualified employee stock purchase plan ("ESPP").
-Under the ESPP, an employee can withhold, through payroll deductions, up to 10% of his/her earnings, up to certain maximums, to be used to purchase shares of EMCORE's Common Stock at certain plan-defined dates.
-The option price is set at 85% of the market price for EMCORE's Common Stock on either the first or last day of the offering period, whichever is lower.
+The Company offers all eligible employees, including the Company's Named Executive Officers, the opportunity to acquire an ownership interest in the Company by purchasing shares of the Company's Common Stock through a tax-qualified employee stock purchase plan ("ESPP").
+Under the ESPP, an employee can withhold, through payroll deductions, up to 10% of his/her earnings, up to certain maximums, to be used to purchase shares of the Company's Common Stock at certain plan-defined dates.
+The option price is set at 85% of the average of the high and low price for the Company's Common Stock on either the first or last day of the offering period, whichever is lower.